Data breaches may scare off customers, study finds

-TORONTO — A new report suggests a large majority of Canadians are reluctant to do business with companies that suffer a data breach.
+TORONTO — A large majority of Canadians are reluctant to do business with companies that suffer a data breach, according to a new study released Monday by KPMG..

-The report by consulting firm KPMG is based on responses from 2,004 people who were surveyed online between Sept.
+The consulting firm's report is based on responses from 2,004 people surveyed online by the consulting firm between Sept.
 15 and 18.

+KPMG conducted the poll about a month after the federal government revealed in August that thousands of stolen usernames and passwords had been used to apply for services.

+The Treasury Board of Canada has since announced that it uncovered suspicious activities on more than 48,000 Canada Revenue Agency accounts following cyberattacks that occurred in July and August.

 KPMG says 84 per cent of respondents would consider taking their business elsewhere if a company failed to keep their data safe.